Omixxx/networksec-lab/README.md

 ## About the project

-Since my poor computer didn't have enough resources to spawn 3 virtual machines (Kali, Kali, Metasploitable) I decided to set up a dockerized environment in order to allow me to quickly access the pentesting environment, bypassing the slowness of the graphic interfaces, catapulting right where the action is!
+Since my poor computer didn't have enough resources to spawn 3 virtual machines (Kali, Kali, Metasploitable) I decided to set up a dockerized environment in order to allow me to quickly access the pentesting environment, bypassing the slowness of the graphic interfaces and catapulting right where the action is!

 ## Configuration